rayenwho001/SecurinetsQuals2025/Greed Island/Readme.md

+#Securinets ISI Qualifications 2025
+Challenge Name : Greed Island

+Description : **Can you outrun all the other pirates and reach the island first?**

+The treasure map is set, the island is within reach, but only the most cunning pirate will claim the prize! ⚔️ Greed may slow you down, while sacrifice may lead to great rewards. 🏝️💰

+**Solution : **
 This challenge consists of two main vulnerabilities: integer overflow and ret2win (return-to-win).
 We will explain both concepts and how they are exploited to gain control over the program.

 **Understanding Integer Overflow**